Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 CPI Horse Show Cancellation Policy

 There are absolutely no exceptions for applicant cancellations and entries CANNOT be transferred to another CPI Horse Show Event.
 We highly recommend travel insurance to protect the applicant/athlete, family members, and trainers from travel penalties assessed for canceling participation in the CPI Horse Show.
-The following policies shall apply to any and all applicant/athlete cancellations for those participating in any CPI Horse Show.
-Cancellations must be made by email to info@cpihorseshow.com.
-If you do not receive an acknowledgment response via email within 48 hours, please call (706) 231-4820.
+The following policies shall apply to any applicant/athlete cancellations for those participating in any CPI Horse Show.
+Cancellations must be made by email to info@cpihorseshow.com

 Depending upon when the cancellation is made, a cancellation charge may apply, APPLICATION FEES and MOUNTED CLINIC FEES are NON-REFUNDABLE AND NON-TRANSFERABLE.